City of Greater Geelong

 I was honoured to be elected to council in 2017 by the Bellarine community and by my fellow councillors as Mayor of Greater Geelong in 2019.
 I am keen to keep the work rate high and the focus on the Bellarine community.

 If re-elected to represent my community, I will continue to ensure Bellarine Ward voices are heard and that our rates go towards much-needed facilities like shared trails, swimming pools, libraries, arts venues, decent roads and local streetscapes.

 - our beautiful peninsula is protected, respected and not over-developed

 - the North Bellarine pool becomes a reality

-- the 10-year trails masterplan starts 13th Beach Road and links the path around the Bellarine
+- the 10-year trails masterplan starts with 13th Beach Road and links the paths around the Bellarine

 - town boundaries are fixed and townships beautified

 - businesses are supported and employment opportunities created